VK (company)

 VK, known as Mail.ru Group until 12 October 2021, is a Russian technology company.
-It started in 1998 as an e-mail service and went on to become a major corporate figure in the Russian-speaking segment of the Internet.
+It started in 1998 as the parent company of Mail.ru, an e-mail service, and went on to become a major corporate figure in the Russian-speaking segment of the Internet.

 VK operates an e-mail service, Internet portal Mail.ru, and Russian social networking services VK, Odnoklassniki and Moi Mir.
 Additionally, VK manages various e-commerce, transport and communication platforms.
 It also offers business-oriented products, including a corporate email and communication system.

-In 2014, VK's sites reached approximately 86% of Russian Internet users on a monthly basis and the company was in the top 5 of the largest Internet companies based on the number of total pages viewed.
+In 2014, VK's sites reached approximately 86% of Russian Internet users on a monthly basis, and the company was in the top 5 of the largest Internet companies based on the number of total pages viewed.

 In October 2021, Mail.ru Group was renamed VK Company Limited, after its most popular product, VKontakte.